po-sc/mobprackot/README.md

-pracs Kotlin Mobile App Developer
+Mobile app development on Kotlin: experiments and examples.